-President Trump signed the new Forever GI Bill on Wednesday, August 16 2017 that brings about many changes to education benefits for service members, veterans and their families.
+President Trump signed the Forever GI Bill, formally known as the Harry W. Colmery Veterans Educational Assistance Act of 2017, on Wednesday, August 16, that brought about many changes to education benefits for service members, veterans, and their families.

 — Paul Ryan (@SpeakerRyan) August 16, 2017

-Senator Heller had a hand in some of the provisions now awaiting the President’s signature.
-Among those “Heller Provisions”:
+Senator Heller had a hand in some of the provisions.
+Here are some of the “Heller Provisions”:

 ● S. 1362, Heller’s Guard and Reservists Education Improvement Act: which “adjusts the G.I.

 ● S. 1489, Veterans Education Relief and Reinstatement Act (VERRA) of 2017: This provision expands the VA’s authority “to restore the Post-9/11 GI Bill benefits of veterans who are affected by the permanent closure of ITT Tech or other institutions.
-Currently, VA cannot fully restore a veterans’ benefits if a school they attend permanently closes”.
+Currently, VA cannot fully restore a veteran’s benefits if a school they attend permanently closes.”

 Joe Wallace is a 13-year veteran of the United States Air Force and a former reporter for Air Force Television News